 In the same way you may not be able to see her in, say, a Bette Davis role… you could also flip it and say you couldn’t really see Bette Davis in a Marilyn Monroe role.
 There’s room enough in old Hollywood for all types of stars and movies would be incredibly boring if they were all the same.

-Marilyn Monroe’s performance in How to Marry a Millionaire is one of my favorite performances – of hers or anyone’s for that matter.
-She brings the perfect amount of vulnerability, humor, and genuine lovableness (I know, spellcheck, it isn’t a word… but I’m making it one) to the role of Pola.
-Truth be told, I think she’s the best thing about the movie – though all of the performances are wonderful.
+Marilyn Monroe’s performance in How to Marry a Millionaire (1953, directed by Jean Negulesco) is one of my favorite performances – of hers or anyone’s for that matter.
+She brings the perfect amount of vulnerability, humor, and genuine lovableness (I know, spellcheck, it isn’t supposed to be a word… but I’m making it one) to the role of Pola.

 How to Marry a Millionaire Movie Poster (Amazon link)